 Download the 10 Signs Your Spouse is Hiding Assets guide.

 In Colorado, spouses are entitled to equitable division of marital property, which includes all assets the couple obtained during the marriage.
 Income, real estate, and retirement savings are all forms of marital property.
+However, equitable division of marital property is only possible when both spouses are forthright about what they own and how much.

-Financial Control Freak
+A Financial Control Freak

 If your spouse has total control over your financial accounts information, such as logins and passwords, they may be trying to hide that they’re secretly stowing away money.
 Check your online accounts.
 Take notice if your access is now blocked.
+If you have a joint account, the bank should allow you access.

 Gives Money to Friends or Family